 6) When you’re angry, do you feel like nobody else has the right to be angry too?

 Anger is a seductive emotion that can easily convince you it’s the most important and pressing thing in the world.
 Not even someone else’s anger can compare, especially if the person you’re angry with is angry with you too.
 Your anger tells you that you’re right, so their anger must be wrong.

 7) Do you feel like no one works harder than you?

-Whether it’s at home or on the job, it’s easy to build up resentment toward people who you don’t perceive as doing their fair share.
+Whether at home or on the job, it’s easy to build up resentment toward people you don’t perceive as doing their fair share.
 How is it fair that you should have to do so much when they can get away with doing so little?